EU import conditions for poultry and poultry products

 - The veterinary authorities must have at its disposal one or more laboratories that comply with certain minimum requirements, ensuring sufficient capability for disease diagnosis.

 - The national authorities must also guarantee that the relevant hygiene and public health requirements are met.
 The hygiene legislation contains specific requirements on the structure of establishments, equipment and operational processes for slaughter, cutting, storage and handling of meat.
 These provisions are aimed at ensuring high standards and at preventing any contamination of the product during processing.
-More information on the food hygiene legislation can be found on the webpages of the Directorate-General for Health and Food Safety.
+More information on the food hygiene legislation can be found in the Food Hygiene web section.

 The national authority of a third country must submit a formal request to the Directorate General for Health and Food Safety of the European Commission to be authorised for the importation into the EU of the commodities concerned.